eduardoben/CrackVision_IBM_AI_Engineering_Capstone/README.md

 ---

 ## Findings
-Based on the executed cells and saved outputs available in the notebook:

 - **Model/backbone:** ResNet‑18 (pretrained), with a binary head (`Linear(512, 2)`).
 - **Objective:** Cross‑entropy classification with Adam (`lr=0.001`).
 - **Runtime artifacts:** The notebook generates **5 figures** and prints logs; numeric **final metrics** (e.g., accuracy/precision/recall/AUC) are **not explicitly captured** in the saved outputs here.
 - The code references common evaluation terms (e.g., *accuracy*, *loss*, *ROC*), but **no specific values** are stored in the visible outputs.

-> If you re‑run the notebook end‑to‑end in your environment, additional metrics/plots may appear in the output cells.

 ---